ExpediaGroup/datasqueeze/README.md

 ## Changes since last release

-* Edided the pom file for publishing this project's artifacts to the Maven Central
+* Edited the pom file for publishing this project's artifacts to the Maven Central
 * Changed namespace to com.expedia.dsp
 * Renamed dataSqueeze to datasqueeze
 * Refactored code to remove the dataSqueeze-manager layer
+* Added Datasqueeze logo

 ## General operation